 - If you believe that we have not responded as required by the Public Information Act, you may contact the Attorney General’s Open Records Division Hotline at 512-478-6736 or toll-free 1-877-673-6839.

 Members of the News Media

-Members of the news media must contact the HHS Press Office to make an open records request.
+Members of the news media may contact the HHS Press Office to make an open records request.

 Requests related to public information about licensed nursing facilities or other settings that care for people who are older or who have disabilities.
 Regulatory services also processes requests related to survey and licensing material for State Supported Living Centers.